Centre Val De Loire

 The graffiti they carved in the walls are witness to their presence.

-Joan of Arc was held in a room of the first floor, now collapsed, during her cross-examination.
+Joan of Arc was held in the first floor room, now collapsed, during her cross-examination.

 The moats hide a secret passageway, also partly collapsed.

-Charles VII used it in order to visit his favourite Agnes Sorel, who lived in town.
+Charles VII indeed used it to secretly visit his favourite Agnes Sorel, who lived in town.

-10- The upper level of the 12th century Tour de Boissy was the chapel of the Chateau de Chinon.
+9- The upper level of the 12th century Tour de Boissy was the castle chapel.

-Louis XI converted it into a prison, where he kept his prisoners in squalid small cages, which he nicknamed "his little cuties".
+This is where he kept his prisoners in squalid tiny cages, which he nicknamed "his little cuties".

 Beautifully restored, it now boasts prime views of the vineyards of Chinon at the rear.

-The picturesque narrow streets are bordered with timbered houses with corner towers, mullioned windows, carved beams and pitched roofs.
+Timbered houses with corner towers, mullioned windows, carved beams and pitched roofs line the picturesque narrow streets.

-1 - The Maison Rouge and Hôtel du Gouvernement (the Bailiff's Court) overlook the Grand Carroi, the market place and historic centre of Chinon.
+1 - La Maison Rouge and Hôtel du Gouvernement (Bailiff's Court) overlook the Grand Carroi, the market place and historic centre of Chinon.

-This is where you'll find the Hôtel Bodard de la Jacopière and the Hostellerie Gargantua, where the Renaissance writer Francois Rabelais' father practiced as a notary.
+This is where you'll find the Hôtel Bodard de la Jacopière and the Hostellerie Gargantua, where the Francois Rabelais's father practiced as a notary.

-The late 15th century Hôtel des Etats Généraux was named after the French parliament, which met there in 1428 in order to vote the funds of war so that Charles VII could continue the war against the English.
+The late 15th century Hôtel des Etats Généraux was named after the French parliament that met there in 1428 in order to vote the funds of war so that Charles VII could continue the war against the English.

 It now houses the Musée du Vieux Chinon and de la Batellerie (Old Chinon and River Transport).